copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Conduct flags in the xlogfile are moved around (xNetHack flags now start at the highest bit and count down) and conductX is extended to include xNetHack conducts.
+- Bonesless conduct is determined by not loading any bones files, rather than simply having the bones option off.

 ### Architectural changes